Close Menu

 HOW TO WIN PRESUMPTIVE DISABILITY BENEFITS

-Because applying for disability benefits can be a long process, it is possible to get temporary benefits in some circumstances.
-The SSA has made temporary or presumptive disability benefits available for Supplemental Security Income applicants.
+Because filing for SSI benefits can be a long process, it is possible to get temporary benefits in some circumstances.
+The SSA has made temporary or presumptive disability benefits available for those who claim Supplemental Security Income benefits.
 These benefits are available for 6 months.
 You receive these monthly benefits while the Social Security Administration processes your SSI claim.
+Read more about SSI asset limits.

 Presumptive disability payments are only available to SSI recipients.
 SSI is also known as Supplemental Security Income.
-Therefore, presumptive disability payments are not available if you are applying for Social Security Disability benefits.
+Therefore, presumptive disability payments are not available if you are filing for Social Security Disability benefits.
 Or, what is known as SSD.
-Find out more about Social Security Disability payments here.
+Find out more about the amount of your SSD payment.

-You do not need to apply separately for presumptive disability payments.
+You do not need to file separately for presumptive disability payments.
 You are doing so when you file for SSI.
-The Social Security field offices that initially review disability applications make the decision to award payments.
-However, Disability Determination Services (DDS), the state agency responsible for approving or denying disability claims, can also do it.
+The Social Security field offices that initially review SSDI and SSI applications make the decision to award payments.
+However, DDS, the state agency responsible for granting or denying claims, can also do it.

 This is also not a benefit that applies to everyone.
-Only the people who have certain disabilities can get it.
-The list of severe disabilities is found below.
+Only the people who have certain severe medical conditions can get it.
+The list of severe medical conditions is found below.
 Once you read it, you will see why not everyone can get presumptive SSI benefits.

 TEMPORARY SSI PAYMENTS

 The reason you don’t have to pay the SSI money back is that the SSA assumes you qualify for the money.
-The SSA won’t give it to you if you don’t have a severe disability.
+The SSA won’t give it to you if you don’t have a severe medical condition.
 If you are eligible for SSI benefits, then you are also eligible for Medicaid benefits.
-Learn more information about Medicaid benefits here.
+Learn more information about Medicaid benefits.
 The following are examples of SSI claims that immediately qualify for presumptive disability benefits.

 PRESUMPTIVE DISABILITY EXAMPLES – SSI ONLY